Seamless Docker Multihost Overlay Networking on DigitalOcean With Machine, Swarm, and Compose ft. RethinkDB

 There’s a few noteworthy things going on here so let’s take a second to discuss

 why it’s set up this way.
-We have two services, leader
+We have two services, leader and follower.
+The

-service starts a RethinkDB instance which is listening on all ports
+leader service starts a RethinkDB instance which is listening on all ports

 (admin interface, client connection, and intracluster connection) and available